sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 We leverage the existing framework to register the ASIC/SDK health event handler.

 Various events can occur when a switch system is running, which requires orchagent, upper layer application or protocol to handle.
 Currently, this has been done by using event handlers.
 There is a dedicated event handler defined as an attribute of switch object for each event that needs to be handled.
-They are handled in different ways.

 Currently, there are following event handlers defined.